verboompj/EntraGSA/README.md

 #### 1. Connector Service

+Download the Connector Service from the Entra Admin portal.
 The connector service, in my example, is a Windows Server deployed in Azure.
 It is deployed in the same vnet , however on a different subnet, than the service I'd like to publish/expose using Entra Private access.
 In my case I'd like to expose a set of Linux Virtual machines over SSH.

 Non of my deployed servers has a public IP address.
 In this case my Windows server does have outbound Internet connectivity using a NAT gateway.
 No port forwards have been configured, and only outbound connectivity is allowed.